 Unfortunately, some touristy restaurants and taxis still hold a narrowly opportunistic view of tourism and tourists (i.e., they scam anyone who looks like fresh meat).

 What to do: Don't let these places get away with it: be vigilant, mind your bill, count your change, and question or complain if you are being cheated.
 If you don't, you'll be doing yourself — and all other tourists who follow in your footsteps — a disservice.

 Non-Touristy Things to Do in Prague: The Good Stuff

 With the unpleasant stuff out of the way, let's focus on what to do and visit besides what we call the “Prague Tourist Triad” (Prague Castle, Charles Bridge, Old Town Square).
 The aim: to give you a feel for a living city whose history goes long beyond just a few pretty buildings.
 And, to help you avoid some of the tourist crowds in Prague.

 In some cases, our recommendations are outside of the Old Town City center, but they are not so far.
-Within a few minutes, you are a tram, metro or a few footsteps away.
+Within a few minutes, you are only a tram, metro or a few footsteps away.

 1) Vyšehrad: An Alternative Castle

 The cemetery at Vyšehrad is also home to many of Czech greats of art and music, including Alphonse Mucha and Antonín Dvořák.
 The Peter and Paul church is also worth a look – neo-gothic on the outside, but Mucha-inspired art nouveau murals on the inside.

 Prague's music scene is one of the things that kept us there so long.
 Even if you're not a huge classical music aficionado, it's still worth trying to see a concert just to experience the venue.